sloth-bear/bearcoin/README.md

 ## Concepts
 ### Mempool
 Mempool(Memory pool) is a place where we put all the unconfirmed transactions.
-When the transactions will be <b>confirmed</b>?
-Transactions are confirmed when miners the people making blocks include transactions into that block.
+The transactions are confirmed when miners the people making blocks include the transactions into the block.

 1. The miners find a block. (mining)
 2. The miners go to mempool, and they put unconfirmed transactions into the block.